 The application form, statement of purpose, writing sample, and three recommendations should be submitted electronically as part of the application to the Graduate School.
 Materials should NOT be sent to the Department of Linguistics.
 Official transcripts and exam results should be sent directly to:

 Washington, DC 20057-1004

-If prospective students have administrative questions or general questions about the application process, they are encouraged to contact Ms. Erin Esch Pereira , Graduate Program Assistant.
+If prospective students have administrative questions or general questions about the application process, they are encouraged to contact Erin Esch Pereira , Graduate Program Coordinator.
 Please understand that application materials sent to individual faculty members cannot be considered.

 Each applicant must submit an appropriate academic or professional writing sample in English, e.g., a term paper, thesis, or professional article that demonstrates writing and analytical skills.
 We have no length requirement, but recommend that submissions be between 15 and 40 pages.
 Doctoral applicants should submit a research paper that demonstrates their ability to conduct original research in Linguistics or a closely related discipline.

 Students applying to the M.S. or Ph.D. programs should indicate on their application form (and written statement of purpose) the concentration that best matches their interests (choose one only):